DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   can be got using the ``pip``, or ``pip3``, tool for downloading python packages.

+* build macros: The macros defining RTE_MACHINE_CPUFLAG_* will be removed from the build.
+The information provided by these macros is available through standard compiler macros.
+For example, RTE_MACHINE_CPUFLAG_SSE3 duplicates the compiler-provided macro __SSE3__.

 * kvargs: The function ``rte_kvargs_process`` will get a new parameter for returning key match count.
 It will ease handling of no-match case.